 - Reduces simulation and analysis time with at least 40%

 The results in the IMMA project will be a software demonstrator as well as academic publications.
-The first official release of the IPS IMMA software will be in the fall of 2016.
+The first official release of the IPS IMMA software will be in May 2017.